mathias-github/cuberite-redesign-final/manual/1-Installing/2 - Compiling Cuberite Yourself.md

 ---
-title: '2 - Compiling Cuberite Yourself
+title: '2 - Compiling Cuberite Yourself'
 ---
 Compiling yourself takes longer and is more involved, but on modern processors can lead to a speed increase of up to 1.5 to 3x.
 If your operating system or hardware is not officially supported, compiling may be the only way to run Cuberite.